abravalheri/dotfiles/README.md

 stow -R layer1 layer2 …
 # -R is optional in this case, it will update a layer in the case it is already installed
 ```

+- *Note*: the ZSH configuration in this repository pre-compile files to speed-up
+  starting times.
+Therefore every time a new layer that relies on ZSH is
+  installed it is recommend to run `make clean pre-compile`.
+  If you are unsure if the new layer uses ZSH, run the command **just in
+  case**.

 A *bundle* encapsulates one of more layers, being able to additionally install
 packages or run arbitrary scripts during installation time.